 GeoMondrian 1.0 is available for downloadCommunity Manager | Thursday, September 8th, 2011 | No Comments »

 GeoMondrian is an open source Spatial OnLine Analytical Processing (Spatial OLAP or SOLAP) server, a spatially-enabled version of Pentaho Analysis Services (aka.
 Mondrian).
-As far as we know, it is the first implementation of such a server and it is open source!

 It adds to Mondrian a Geometry data type, enabling storage of member properties and measures containing vector geometries (points, lines, polygons) natively within the data cubes.
 Some MDX functions supporting this data type are also provided.
 They allow to add spatial analysis capabilities to the analytical queries, and hence to produce true geo-analytical queries.
 Geometry objects are handled using the JTS library.
 At present, only PostgreSQL with the PostGIS spatial extension is supported as a data source for Geometry values but other spatial DBMS should be supported soon.